adstanley/COmonitor/README.md

 # Enable/disable data transmission
 transmit = True  # Set to False for local monitoring only
 ```

+## Code Structure
+The codebase is organized with a clean, modular structure to make it easy to understand and extend.
+You can view an interactive visualization of the code structure [here](./Structure.html).

+Key classes include:
+- `MQ135`: Handles gas detection with temperature/humidity compensation
+- `EnhancedDHT22`: Provides reliable temperature and humidity readings
+- `Node`: Coordinates readings between sensors and handles data presentation
+- `APISend`: Manages XBee wireless communication

 ## Classes and Functionality